puzzle/ccli/README.md

-  encryptable            Fetches an encryptable by the given id folder             Selects the Cryptopus folder by id help               Display global or [command] help documentation k8s-secret-pull    Pulls secret from Kubectl to Cryptopus k8s-secret-push    Pushes secret from Cryptopus to Kubectl login              Logs in to the ccli logout             Logs out of the ccli ose-secret-pull    Pulls secret from Openshift to Cryptopus ose-secret-push    Pushes secret from Cryptopus to Openshift teams              Lists all available teams use                Select the current folder
+  encryptable            Fetches an encryptable by the given id folder             Selects the Cryptopus folder by id help               Display global or [command] help documentation login              Logs in to the ccli logout             Logs out of the ccli teams              Lists all available teams use                Select the current folder
 ```